 - If your Windows Media Player encountered a problem while playing the AVI file, then it is recommended to download DivX and Xvid codecs.
 This can help you overcome codec errors with Xvid or DivX.

-- In case, your Windows Media Player encountered a problem while playing the MP4 file, then try downloading K-Lite Codec Pack or Media Player Codec Pack.
-This will not only help you fix MP4 videos not playing but can also play various other file formats like WAV, MP3, AVI, etc. without any error.
+- If your Windows Media Player encounters a problem while playing the MP4 file, try downloading K-Lite Codec Pack or Media Player Codec Pack.
+This will not only help you fix MP4 videos not playing but can also play various other file formats like WAV, MP3, AVI, etc., without any error.

 Method 7: Windows Media Player Settings Troubleshooter

-Step 1: Press Windows key + R at the same time.
+Step 1: Press the Windows key + R at the same time.

 Step 3: Click Advanced in the Windows Media Player Settings and select Run as administrator.

-In case, If you are unable to fix Windows Media Player encountered a problem even after performing the above Windows troubleshooting method, then move on to the next method.
+In case, If you are unable to fix Windows Media Player encountered a problem even after performing the above Windows troubleshooting method, then move on to the following method.

 Method 8: Disable the Windows Media Player Network Sharing Service

-You can fix Windows Media Player encountered a problem by disabling WMP Network Sharing Service, here’s how to do it:
+You can fix the Windows Media Player encountered problem by disabling the WMP Network Sharing Service; here’s how to do it:

-- Now, Windows Media Player Network Sharing Service Properties will open, select Disabled option under Startup type.
+4: Now, Windows Media Player Network Sharing Service Properties will open; select the Disabled option under Startup type.

-Note: In case, if the service status is running, then click the Stop button.
+Note: In case if the service status is running, click the Stop button.

 After you perform this method, verify if your Windows media player is still encountering the problem while playing the MP4, AVI, or WMV file.

 Fixing Windows Media Player error while playing the video file is easier using the above reliable methods.
-However, if the WMP encountered a problem is due to the corrupt file, then you can make use of the Remo Video Repair software to fix the corrupt video.
+However, if the WMP encounters a problem due to the corrupt file, you can use the Remo Video Repair software to fix the corrupt video.